For more information about any of these issues, contact NFDA's Advocacy Division staff:

 Lesley Witter, Senior Vice President, Advocacy Division, 202-547-0877, email@example.com

-Our veterans have served our nation and deserve a dignified funeral and burial.
-According to NFDA, the national median cost of a funeral for calendar year 2012 was $7,045.
-However, the current VA burial benefit provides $300 for non-service-connected deaths or veterans with no next of kin; $700 for death in a VA department facility; and $2,000 for death from service-connected disability.
+Veterans have served our nation and deserve a dignified funeral and burial.
+According to the National Funeral Directors Association, the national median cost of a funeral for calendar year 2012 was $7,045.
+However, the current VA burial benefit provides $300 for non-service-connected deaths, or veterans with no next of kin; $700 for death in a VA department facility; and $2,000 for death from service-connected disability.
+This legislation will create equity among all veterans and ensure that all veterans receive a dignified funeral and burial regardless of ability to pay or circumstances of death.

 Following the death of a worker beneficiary or other insured worker, Social Security makes a one-time payment of $255 to the surviving spouse or, if there is no spouse, to surviving dependent children.
 The death payment was capped at $255 in 1954 when few recipients received the entire amount.
-Since 1982, all payments have equaled $255, so the real (inflation-adjusted) value of the benefit now declines each year.
-The dollar cap of $255 on the lump-sum death benefit, as adjusted for inflation, would equal $2,260 in today's dollars.
+Since 1982 all payments have equaled $255, so the real (inflation-adjusted) value of the benefit now declines each year.
+This legislation seeks to increase the one-time payment from $255 to $1,000.

 |Events||Education||Member Benefits||About NFDA|